echolang/docs/memory/unsafe.md

 # Unsafe

 `unsafe` sounds like a mode.
-It is not. **It unlocks exactly one operation: turning a raw address into a trusted borrow.**
+It is not. **It is permission for exactly one operation: turning a raw address into a trusted borrow.**

 ```echo
 ptr<int32> $slots = mem::alloc<int32>(4);